Base

 Syntax

-2. Syntactic homogeneity.
+- Syntactic homogeneity.
 Semantically identical constructions must use the same syntax.
-To achieve that we fix spacings, paddings, quotes, shorthand techniques, etc. E.g., curly and dot-notation.
+To achieve that we fix spacings, paddings, quotes, shorthand techniques, etc. E.g.,

-4. Avoid disabling linting rules.
+- Avoid disabling linting rules.
 We believe that linting rules shouldn't interfere with writing code.
 Disabling rules is allowed as an exception and a temporary measure.
-Because of this, we don't use frequently disabled rules like no-mixed-operators, prefer-arrow-callback, no-useless-return, etc.
+Because of this, we don't use frequently disabled rules like

 Semantics

-1. Explicit is better than implicit.
+- Explicit is better than implicit.
 JS has many implicit defaults so to avoid confusion we prefer being explicit and not using ambiguous constructions.
-E.g., no-implicit-coercion.
+E.g.,

-2. Minimization of errors.
+. - Minimization of errors.
 JavaScript is an interpreted language so all the incorrect or meaningless constructions can be detected only during execution.
 We try to minimize the amount of constructions that can lead to runtime errors.
-E.g., guard-for-in and eqeqeq.
+E.g.,

-3. Make code readable without limiting developers too much.
-We don't want for linting to be in the way of writing logic so we don't use rules like complexity or max-depth.
-But we still try to restrict semantic constructions which make reading code difficult and use rules like max-params or no-nested-ternary.
+. - Make code readable without limiting developers too much.
+We don't want for linting to be in the way of writing logic so we don't use rules like

-4. Make sure code is ready for production environment.
+. - Make sure code is ready for production environment.
 Code shouldn't contain temporary or debug construction.
-E.g., no-eval, no-console, no-debugger, etc. [~]
+E.g.,

 Rules overview